hasanath-hossain/springboot-mongodb/readme.md

 }]
 ```

-Paste the above data in powershell and run below command to insert the records into collection.
+Paste the above data in mongodb commandline and hit enter.
+Then run below command to insert the records into collection.
 ```shell
 demodb>db.student.insertMany(studentData)
 ```